- INSIDE ATHLETICS

 - GRIZZLY CLUB

-During his time as recruiting coordinator at Georgia State, Stromdahl helped the Panthers achieve extraordinary success.
+Prior to GGC, Stromdahl served as the recruiting coordinator for Georgia State, helping the program achieve extraordinary success.
 For five seasons, the Panther offense batted over the .300 mark, averaging a .319 clip, and Panther players set eight new offensive single season records and 11 new career offensive records.
 He was also instrumental in reaping top Division I recruiting classes nationwide, finishing in the top fifty the past three seasons.

 In 2011, the Panther offense ranked among the best in the nation at reaching base safely, finishing second in the CAA with a .401 on-base percentage.
 The team secured a league-high 294 walks to place ninth in the NCAA, while four offensive players went on to be named All-Conference selections at season's end.